hi-swapx/docs/sdk/v3/guides/liquidity/04-modifying-position.md

 The function receives two arguments, which are the amounts that are used to construct the Position instance.
 In this example, both of the arguments follow the same logic: we multiply the parameterized `tokenAmount` by the parameterized `fractionToAdd` since the new liquidity position will be added on top of the already minted liquidity position.

-We then need to construct an options object of type [`AddLiquidityOptions`](https://github.com/SwapX/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L77) similar to how we did in the minting case.
-In this case, we will use [`IncreaseOptions`](https://github.com/SwapX/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L75):
+We then need to construct an options object of type AddLiquidityOptions similar to how we did in the minting case.
+In this case, we will use IncreaseOptions:

 ```typescript
 import { AddLiquidityOptions } from '@swapx/v3-sdk'